Is the tooth fairy real? The best way to respond when your kids ask

-The Tooth Fairy: one of the most enchanting figures of modern American mythology.
-As your child -- or the child you nanny or babysit for -- grows and starts to loose teeth, this magical, gift-giving character can be one of the most fun and special fantasies to share.
-On the other hand, there's a very good chance that some of your child's friends might not share your imagination.
+The tooth fairy: one of the most enchanting figures of modern American mythology.
+As a child grows and starts to lose teeth, this magical, gift-giving character can be one of the most fun and special fantasies to share.
+On the other hand, there's a very good chance that the child's same-aged friends might not share your family's imagination.

-Here are six tips to keep in mind if and when your child comes home from school with questions about the Tooth Fairys legitimacy.
+Here are six tips to keep in mind if and when a child comes home to you with questions about the tooth fairy's legitimacy.

 And vice versa.
 If you want to share "the truth" with your kids, give other parents a heads up about your plans to prevent any dramatic interactions.

 "Losing teeth is a very important rite of passage.
-It serves as a concrete way for children to see that they are growing and changing," according to child behavior expert Vanessa Kahlon.
-Parents should probably be the ones having the 'Tooth Fairy Conversation' with kids.
+It serves as a concrete way for children to see that they are growing and changing," according to child behavior expert and author Vanessa Kahlon.
+Parents should probably be the ones having the tooth fairy conversation with kids.

 Leave a comment

 Create a free account with Care.com and join our community today.